MissingMaps/partners/app/_partner/amm.md

     desc: "GREAT FOR NEW MAPPERS!
 This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
   - id: 12454
     desc: "GREAT FOR NEW MAPPERS!
 This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
+  - id: 12616
+    desc: "GREAT FOR NEW MAPPERS!
+This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
+  - id: 12617
+    desc: "GREAT FOR NEW MAPPERS!
+This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
+  - id: 12618
+    desc: "GREAT FOR NEW MAPPERS!
+This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
   - id: 11233
     desc: "FOR EXPERIENCED MAPPERS: This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."